zzstoatzz/hello-python/README.md

 # hello, python!
-this repo is meant as a kickstart to learning python (for someone who happens to be on windows :/)
+this repo is meant as a kickstart to learning python (for someone who happens to be on windows :/ {not me})

 ## development environment